davepeck/cats-and-dogs-restaurant/README.md

 - Made our own music and sounds in Garage Band on an iPad.
 (The meows are from the garageband library.)
 - Used vscode + GitHub Copilot + Claude Sonnet 4 + super whisper

 We never hand-edited code.
+It's a total mess!

-It's probably a mess.
-But we had to work really hard to think about how to describe the game in enough detail so that copilot could actually implement it.
+But: AI isn't magic.
+We had to work really hard to think about how to describe the game we wanted in enough detail so that copilot could actually implement it.

-And that is &mdash; in this dad's opinion, at least &mdash; the important thing to learn when first programming: not lines of code, but how to break down a problem into small pieces and how to explain them in exacting detail. :-)
+_That_ is &mdash; in this dad's opinion, at least &mdash; the important thing to learn when first programming: not lines of code, but how to break down a problem into small pieces that fit together coherently, and how to explain each piece in exacting detail. :-)